NREL/hive/README.md

 summary_stats.json               | JSON      | summary stats as displayed in run.log but in JSON format time_step_stats_{$FLEET|all}.csv | CSV       | aggregated data across a fleet (or all fleets) by time step

-Running this scenario should produce an output similar to the following.
-First, HIVE announces where it is loading configuration from.
-It then dumps the global and scenario configuration to the console.
-Finally, after around 65 lines, it begins running the simulation with a progress bar.
-After, it prints the summary stats to the console and exits.
+Running this scenario should also feed some logging into the console.
+First, HIVE announces where it is loading configuration from (1).
+It then dumps the global and scenario configuration to the console (2).
+Finally, after around 65 lines, it begins running the simulation with a progress bar (3).
+After, it prints the summary stats to the console and exits (4).

 ```
 (hive) $ hive denver_demo.yaml